Lyton-Knight/simple_shell/README.md

-Project file descriptions will be documented here
+group project files will be documented here